 The PHA requires families to provide information about the student status of all students who are 18 years of age or older.
 This information will be verified only if:

-The family reports full-time student status for an adult other than the head, spouse, or cohead.
+The family claims full-time student status for an adult other than the head, spouse, or cohead, or

-The family reports child care expenses to enable a family member to further their education.
+The family claims a child care deduction to enable a family member to further their education.